luantorrex/simple-to-do-list/README.md

 1. Fork this repository.
 2. Clone it locally.
 3. Open `index.html` in your browser to view the board.
-You can drag task cards between lists to track progress.
+The lists start empty, and you can drag task cards between them to track progress.
 4. Your board will automatically save to your browser using `localStorage`, so you can pick up where you left off on your next visit.

 ## Categories